eugland/geoIP2-mmdb-generator/README.md

 ```sh
  >perl script.pl
 ```
-5. If the compilation ran successfully, you will see a file named "internal-databse.mmdb"
+5. If the compilation ran successfully, you will see a file named "my-ip-data.mmdb.mmdb"